Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Introduction

 \subsection{Related Work}

-\paragraph{Sample reweighting.} Sample reweighting is a popular strategy for dealing with subpopulation shifts in training data where different weights are assigned to samples from different subpopulations.
+\paragraph{Sample reweighting.} Sample reweighting is a popular strategy for dealing with distribution/subpopulation shifts in training data where different weights are assigned to samples from different subpopulations.
 In particular, the distributionally-robust optimization (DRO) framework~\citep{bental2013robust,duchi2016statistics,duchi2018learning,sagawa2019distributionally} considers a collection of training sample groups from different distributions.
 With the explicit grouping of samples, the goal is to minimize the worst-case loss over the groups.
-Without prior knowledge on sample grouping, importance sampling~\citep{needell2014stochastic,zhao2015stochastic,alain2015variance,loshchilov2015online,gopal2016adaptive,katharopoulos2018not}, iterative trimming~\citep{kawaguchi2020ordered,shen2019learning}, and empirical-loss-based reweighting~\citep{Wu_Xie_Du_Ward_2022} are commonly incorporated in the stochastic optimization process for adaptive reweighting and separation of samples from different subpopulations.
+Without prior knowledge of sample grouping, importance sampling~\citep{needell2014stochastic,zhao2015stochastic,alain2015variance,loshchilov2015online,gopal2016adaptive,katharopoulos2018not}, iterative trimming~\citep{kawaguchi2020ordered,shen2019learning}, and empirical-loss-based reweighting~\citep{Wu_Xie_Du_Ward_2022} are commonly incorporated in the stochastic optimization process for adaptive reweighting and separation of samples from different subpopulations.

-\paragraph{Consistency regularization.} Consistency regularization~\citep{bachman2014learning,laine2016temporal,sohn2020fixmatch} is a popular way to exploit data augmentations.
-Consistency regularization encourages the model to learn the vicinity among augmentations of the same sample based on the observation that data augmentations generally preserve the semantic information in data.
+\paragraph{Data augmentation consistency regularization.} As a popular way of exploiting data augmentations, consistency regularization encourages models to learn the vicinity among augmentations of the same sample based on the assumption that data augmentations generally preserve the semantic information in data and therefore lie closely on proper manifolds.
+Beyond being a powerful building block in semi-supervised~\citep{bachman2014learning,sajjadi2016regularization,laine2016temporal,sohn2020fixmatch,berthelot2019mixmatch} and self-supervised~\citep{wu2018unsupervised,he2020momentum,chen2020simple,grill2020bootstrap} learning, the incorporation of data augmentation and consistency regularization also provably improves generalization and feature learning even in the supervised learning setting~\citep{yang2022sample,shen2022data}.